Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In nine games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 5-4.
+- Over their last 10 contests, the Rays were named underdogs twice and won each contest.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over six times.
+- In their previous 10 matchups with a total posted by oddsmakers, the Rays and their foes are 4-6-0 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the Rays' last 10 games.
-Tampa Bay and its opponent have fallen short of the over/under for three straight games, with the average total established by sportsbooks during that stretch being 8.7.
+- Bookmakers have not posted a spread in any of the Rays' past 10 games.

 Explore More About This Game